ORNL/AdditiveFOAM/docs/usage.md

 - `constant`: Directory containing the definitions for material conditions, including:

   - `transportProperties`: File that defines the transport properties of the material.
-An exmaple of this file is provided for IN625:
+An example of this file for IN625 is:
     ```cpp
     solid
     {